Damien Byrne Hill

 He has helped clients with company and commercial disputes in London and Asia across a wide range of industries, in both High Court litigation and international arbitration.

-Damien is ranked in the Hall of Fame in Legal 500 UK 2022 for Commercial Litigation: Premium and Banking Litigation: Investment and Retail.
-He is also listed as a Band 1 individual in Chambers UK 2021 for Banking Litigation, where they comment that he " is widely regarded as one of the finest litigators in the banking and finance arena".
+Damien is ranked in the Hall of Fame in Legal 500 UK 2024 for Commercial Litigation: Premium and Banking Litigation: Investment and Retail.
+He is also listed as a Band 1 individual in Chambers UK 2024 for Banking Litigation, where he is commended for being "incredibly experienced and knowledgeable" and "a fantastic lawyer with brilliant experience."
+He has also previously been praised for being "widely regarded as one of the finest litigators in the banking and finance arena."
 Damien was named as the Dispute Resolution Individual of the Year (London) in the Legal 500 UK 2019 awards.

 Damien has an M.A. in history from Cambridge and qualified as a solicitor in England and Wales (1993) and Hong Kong (1998).